 Barcelona has Gaudí, Chicago has Frank Lloyd Wright and Glasgow has the pioneering Art Nouveau of Charles Rennie Mackintosh.
-2018 is a milestone year as it marks the 150th anniversary of the birth of Mackintosh, with a year-long programme of events scheduled to celebrate this special occasion - 150 Mackintosh.

 As an architect, designer and artist, Glasgow’s most famous son has left a magnificent legacy of buildings, drawings, designs and motifs stamped upon his home city.
 Mackintosh designed a range of key city buildings, from educational facilities to tea rooms, from church halls to newspaper headquarters - so where to begin?